I am a former scholar of classics and mythology. I enjoy writing about the ancient world, popular science, and my hobbies.

-I notice that many students come to my tetrahedral kite-building tutorial in search of how to make a pyramid out of straws and paper, so here are patterns for making a model Egyptian pyramid for school!
+I notice that many students come to my tetrahedral kite-building tutorial in search of how to make a pyramid out of straws and paper, so I've decided to share patterns for making a model Egyptian pyramid here.

-- The first pyramid pattern creates a great-looking but small (3.8" tall) Egyptian pyramid out of paper.
+- Paper Pyramid Pattern 1: Great-looking but small (3.8" tall) Egyptian pyramid out of paper.
 This one is easy: just print out the pattern and tape it together!

-- The second pyramid tutorial is based on my tetrahedral kite design.
-It makes a larger pyramid out of straws which can be covered with paper.
+- Paper Pyramid Pattern 2: Based on my tetrahedral kite design.
+It makes a larger pyramid out of straws that can be covered with paper.
 By changing the length or number of straws, you can experiment with pyramid geometry.

-- After the tutorials, I've included links to other people's paper craft tutorials as well as links to several great webpages on pyramids in Egypt and elsewhere in the world.
+- Links to other people's paper craft tutorials as well as links to several great webpages on pyramids in Egypt and elsewhere in the world.

 Download my paper pyramid pattern and print it out four times.

-Note: tell your computer only to print the first page of the template: 4 copies, but only page 1.
+Note: Tell your computer only to print the first page of the template; i.e., four copies of page one only.
 Sometimes, depending on the printer, a tiny strip flows onto page two, but it's not needed.

 Step 2: Cut